MartianZoo/solarnet/README.md

 ### Join the discord

-[This invite](https://discord.gg/MfQJgYsE9) should work until Aug 2?
+[This invite](https://discord.com/invite/3vpKDktmde) should work (please let me know if it doesn't?).

 ### Videos